 Morning Assembly and Worship

 The first twenty minutes of each day we begin together with “Morning Assembly” where we say the Pledge of Allegiance, celebrate birthdays, learn a manners lesson and pray and sing a hymn together.
 The hymns we sing are so beautiful from our rich Christian heritage.
 Hymns such as those written by Charles Wesley (Christ the Lord is Risen Today), Martin Luther (A Mighty Fortress Is Our God), and Isaac Watts (I Sing the Mighty Power of God, Joy to the World) just to name a few.
 We learn about these great men and women and then sing the hymn together.

 We pray collectively, sometimes with memorized prayers that all the students at Highlands Latin Schools are praying all over the country each morning and other times we take volunteers to pray spontaneously.
 The prayers of the little children are so precious to God.

 As we are all Christian homeschooling families, we tend to be conservative in nature.
-We view the Western Civilization, flawed though it is, to be the foundation of our nation and worthy of study and appreciation.
+We view the Western Civilization to be the foundation of our nation and worthy of study and appreciation.
 We love our country and our Constitution.
 We appreciate and honor great men of the past, including our founding fathers, flawed though they all are, and we study them and learn from them.
 All truth is God’s truth.
 We follow the sunbeams back to the sun.